Richard-L4/the-majors/readme.md

 Here is a list of all the content in the project with detailed descriptions as to what has been done and why.
 - Nav bar
     - I was very keen that the navigation bar would not be an actual bar as from Bootstrap but buttons or tabs that are fixed to the header section thus making it easy to navigate throughout the site aiding to the user experience.
 As the tabs would be visible at all times over the top the image it would look much better than a solid bar and not interfere with any of the image as the page is scrolled down.
+    - In the nav bar image below are the main colours that have been used throughout the site.
+    - Solid Gray
+    - Gold
+    - rgb(89, 128, 150)
+    - rgb(201, 201, 233)
+    - #00509e
 ![nav bar](/assets/images/Screenshot%202024-11-18%20113544.png)
 - Logo
     -  The logo is just a simple design from getty images of a golf ball on a tee peg avoiding the use of any brand naming such as Titleist, Taylor Made etc. It occupies an otherwise redundant part of the screen that would look empty otherwise bringing a sense of balance at first sight.